-Using the methodologies described above, we determined that our "median employee" was a full-time, hourly employee located in Canada, with a BATTCC for the 12-month period ending December 31, 2021 in the amount of \$46,852 USD (converted from Canadian Dollars using the mid-market exchange rate as of December 24, 2021, which was the final business day of our 2021 fiscal year).
+Using the methodologies described above, we determined that our "median employee" was a full-time, hourly employee located in Canada, with a BATTCC for the 12-month period ending December 31, 2022 in the amount of \$47,495 USD (converted from Canadian Dollars using the mid-market exchange rate as of December 30, 2022 (0.739 CAD per 1 USD), which was the final business day of our 2022 fiscal year).

-Determination of Annual Total Compensation of our "Median Employee" and our CEO compensation of our named officers for 2021 (as set forth in the 2021 Summary Compensation Table on pages 57-58 of this Proxy Statement).
+Determination of Annual Total Compensation of our "Median Employee" and our CEO

-Once we identified our "median employee", we then calculated such employee's annual total compensation for 2021 using the same methodology we used for purposes of determining the annual total
+Once we identified our "median employee", we then calculated such employee's annual total compensation for 2022 using the same methodology we used for purposes of determining the annual total compensation of our named officers for 2022 (as set forth in the 2022 Summary Compensation Table on pages 61-62 of this Proxy Statement).

-Our CEO's annual total compensation for 2021 for purposes of the Pay Ratio Rule is equal to the amount reported in the "Total" column in the 2021 Summary Compensation Table found on pages 57-58 of this Proxy Statement.
+Our CEO's annual total compensation for 2022 for purposes of the Pay Ratio Rule is equal to the amount reported in the "Total" column in the 2022 Summary Compensation Table found on pages 61-62 of this Proxy Statement.